kalekdev/uni/semester-1/lineare-algebra/notes.typ

 ) <fig-gershgorin-theorem>
 In simple terms, all eigenvalues of a matrix can be found in the circles with centers at the diagonal value, such that the radius is less than the absolute sum of all other terms on the row.

+This allows us to narrow down the range of values checked in numerical methods, vastly reducing computation.

 #figure(
   image("images/diagonal-dominant.png", width: 80%),
 ) <fig-diagonal-dominant>